The 4 square metre rule helps to determine the maximum number of people who can be on a premises. It does not determine the distance between people.

-- Measure the length of the room.
+- Measure the length of your space.

-- Measure the width of the room.
+- Measure the width of your space.

 - Divide the area of your room (calculated in square metres) by 4 to calculate the maximum number of people allowed.